 1.22 Although not a statutory requirement, Health Impact Assessment (HIA) aims to ensure that health-related issues are integrated into the plan-making process.
-The HIA of the ELJWP will be carried out as part of the SA by ensuring that the SA objectives against which the Plan is appraised address relevant health issues.
-Recommendations will be made in relation to how the health-related impacts of the Plan can be optimised as the options are developed into detailed policies and site allocations.
+The HIA of the ELJWP has been carried out as part of the SA by ensuring that the SA objectives against which the Plan is appraised address relevant health issues.
+Recommendations have been made in relation to how the health-related impacts of the Plan can be optimised.